Proxygen

 HTTP Swiss army knife

-Proxygen is a professional HTTP proxy tool for testing apps and debugging remote API endpoints right on your iPhone, iPad or Mac.
+Proxygen is a professional HTTP proxy tool for testing apps and debugging remote API endpoints right on your Mac, iPhone and iPad.
 And it’s built to delight you while doing it.

 Features

-Proxygen can modify requests and responses, on the fly, according to your custom rules.
-Multiple rules can be combined to create powerful automations that drop traffic to certain destinations, add or remove HTTP headers and respond locally with custom data, bypassing the remote server.
+Proxygen can modify requests and responses according to your custom rules.
+Configure rules to drop traffic to certain destinations, add or remove HTTP headers and respond locally with custom data, bypassing the remote server.

 Local responses can be used during app development, when a remote API endpoint is not yet available, to verify that your app behaves correctly with any unexpected response data.